-Replaces the geometry of the feature with either its two-dimensional bounding box or its two-dimensional minimum oriented bounding box.
+Replaces the geometry of the feature with either its two-dimensional bounding box, its two-dimensional minimum oriented bounding box, or its three-dimensional bounding cube.

-Choose Bounding Box (which means the axis-aligned or rectilinear bounding box) or Oriented Bounding Box
+Choose 2D Bounding Box (which means the axis-aligned or rectilinear bounding box), 2D Oriented Bounding Box, or 3D Bounding Cube.

-Optionally, you can calculate the lengths of the shorter and longer sides of the chosen bounding box.
+Optionally, you can calculate the lengths of the shortest and longest sides of the chosen bounding box or cube.
 They will appear as attributes in the Box output port.

 - To accumulate the bounding box of a number of features, use the BoundingBoxAccumulator.